 Spring Loaded Feeders such as those from Brome detect the weight of squirrels and close the feeding ports.
 This works well, however the lighter juvenile squirrels might still get to the food.

-Squirrel Baffles such as the popular Tom Chambers Squirrel Baffle, are add-ons to your existing feeders.
+Squirrel Baffles such as the popular Meripac Versatile Squirrel Baffle, are add-ons to your existing feeders.
 They work by making it more difficult for squirrels to climb onto a bird feeding station from below or above.

 They're all effective methods and better suited to different situations, although you may still get a few juvenile squirrels.